sreimers/flattr/readme.txt

 **Flattr requires an account at flattr.com!**

 == Installation ==

-Note that we only support PHP 5 and WordPress 2.9 or above.
-To use advanced features like auto-submission or feed-buttons, your web server needs cURL extension installed.

 1. Upload the folder 'flattr' to your server in the folder '/wp-content/plugins/'
 2. Go to the WordPress control panel and find the 'Plugins' section